MicrosoftDocs/fabric-docs/docs/onelake/security/how-to-secure-data-onelake-for-data-science.md

 ms.date: 11/15/2023
 ---

-# How-to secure a lakehouse for Data Science teams
+# How to secure a lakehouse for Data Science teams

 ## Introduction